PostgreSQL’s temporary tables

 CREATE TEMPORARY TABLE table_name (...)

-ON COMMIT { PRESERVE ROWS | DELETE ROWS | DROP }Using this in Rails is pretty straightforward because create_table accepts :temporary as boolean argument to mark the table as ephemeral and options parameter to add extra options for the table definition, like when to remove it:
+ON COMMIT { PRESERVE ROWS | DELETE ROWS | DROP }Using this in Rails is straightforward.
+The [create_table]((https://api.rubyonrails.org/v6.0/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-create_table) method accepts :temporary as a boolean argument to mark the table as ephemeral.
+It also accepts an options parameter to define extra table instructions, such as when to drop it:

 create_table :my_table, temporary: true, options: 'ON COMMIT DROP' do |t|